jiesutd/Med2AI/README.md

 Requirements:
 * show the accuracy of the model on the test dataset.
 * given a new example, predict the heart failure results
-* show the predicted probabilities of
+* show the predicted probability of each new example

 Tips:
 * use package `sklearn` (except XGBoost)